DevOpsPlayground/Hands-on-with-Selenium-Auto-Scaling-using-Docker-and-Zalenium/README.md

     It allows Zalenium to create more Selenium Grid docker containers.
     It sets a local temporary location for videos to be saved.
     Running it privileged is optional, but it does help to speed up the registration of containers.
-    & allows us to continue using the same terminal/command window.

 2. After a few seconds, in your browser on your local machine, access http://yourIp:4444/grid/admin/live?refresh=15.
     You should see two Selenium Grid containers with one instance each of Firefox and Chrome.
 This is by default.